JJCSA/backend/README.md

         For Ubuntu, Follow these instructions: https://phoenixnap.com/kb/how-to-install-postgresql-on-ubuntu

+   Configuration:

-3. In Postgres, create a new database called `jjcsa` and a role (user) with the name `admin` with password `jjcsa` If not, create the same with the following steps:
+   In Postgres, create a new database called `jjcsa` and a role (user) with the name `admin` with password `jjcsa`

+   If not, create the same with the following steps:

         # Open a psql terminal
         sudo -u postgres psql